variousauthors/lighthouse/NEXTSTEPS.md

 [ ] click to open and close the briefcase

-[ ] dragging the objects sends them back into the sea [x] when the briefcase is full, clicking on objects
+[ ] dragging the objects sends them back into the sea [ ] when an object does not get added, we play a clip [x] when the briefcase is full, clicking on objects
     does not add them to the briefcase
-[ ] when an object does not get added, we play a clip

 [x] the title screen should be a conch, maybe flickering infront of an ear [ ] the text for each object is displayed in conch hidden
     off-screen
 [ ] gradually, as the game progresses, the conch cross-fades with an ear

-[ ] debris should appear wholely inside the frame
+[ ] debris should appear wholly inside the frame

 MAYBE
  - maybe add some layers to things so that they have more